tcharding/talks/lca-2018/talk.md

  - Go to conferences.
  - Lurk on the mailing lists (kernel newbies and driver dev list).

-If anyone mentions anything that feel you can do or you are interested in researching then do it.
+If anyone mentions anything that you feel you can do or you are interested in researching then do it.
 This is a gift economy, try to give without taking.
 Do stuff that helps others while demanding as little as possible of them in return.